 Powacycle relies on the efficiency of Shimano motors to keep its costs down.
 These motors, of course, aren’t pushovers at all, even though their torque is a bit lacking; the models actually have 6-speed Shimano gears that guarantee various levels of assist.
 Powacycle delivers only the necessary torque for a genuine e-bike ride in most of its models, in short.
-As a whole, Powacycle models truly deliver great value money.
+As a whole, Powacycle models truly deliver great value for money.

 Here is the link to visit the Powacycle website.

-Since Trek pretty much already a global brand (which speaks volumes about its reputation and the quality of its e-bikes), it’s not really surprising that it has also reached the UK’s shores in no time.
-Part of the brand’s appeal to the UK riding public is mostly because it has great selections commuter e-bikes.
+Since Trek is pretty much already a global brand (which speaks volumes about its reputation and the quality of its e-bikes), it’s not really surprising that it has also reached the UK’s shores in no time.
+Part of the brand’s appeal to the UK riding public is mostly because it has great selections of commuter e-bikes.
 These are arguably the most popular utility e-bike in the country, besides folding varieties.

 Even though Trek is a US-based brand that has been growing rapidly since 1967, many Brits still love the sheer quality of its commuter e-bikes.
 That said, not a lot of them are a fan of the lofty prices that these models come in.
 But for the quality that the brand imparts in its e-bikes, it still gets the nod of the general riding public.

 Trek e-bike models

 Trek offers a full range of mostly high-powered hybrids, eMTBs, and road e-bikes, complemented by its sister company Electra’s own host of e-bikes.
 If we are going to single out the most popular, it would definitely be the Trek Super Commuter+ 8 which was released in 2019.